Aetherxn/Azure-Security-Portfolio/5.Attack-Simulation/README.md

 I reviewed the affected device, associated accounts, alert timeline, and available authentication and process activity.

-The investigation did **not confirm a password-spray attack**.
-Instead, the available Defender telemetry identified a compromised account and additional suspicious activity associated with the affected device, including PowerShell activity and alerts relating to lateral movement and malware.
+The investigation did not confirm a password-spray attack.
+Instead, the available Defender telemetry identified a compromised account and additional suspicious activity associated with the affected device.

 ![Defender Investigation](screenshots/credential-access-investigation.png)